LambdaSharp/LambdaSharpTool/src/DocFx/articles/API-Gateway-DotNet.md

 # API Gateway .NET

-> TODO
-> * how to wire an api endpoint/route to a method
-> * how request bodies are mapped
-> * asynchronous methods
-> * when to use `APIGatewayProxyRequest` type
-> * when to use `APIGatewayProxyResponse` type

 ## Overview

 API Gateway can be configured to automatically deny requests with missing parameters or incorrect payloads before they reach the Lambda function.
 This capability avoids unnecessary Lambda compute time and comes at no additional cost.
 Furthermore, the complexity of coordinating the API Gateway endpoint validation with the implementation is fully automated by the λ# tool.

-## Reading Parameters from the Request URI
+## Reading the Request URI

 Method parameters can be read from the request URI by REST API endpoints and the WebSocket `$connect` route.
 Value types, such as `int` and `string`, are resolved by default from the request URI.
 First, the compiler attempts to find a matching path parameter in the REST API endpoint definition (e.g. `GET:/items/{id}`).
 If no matching path parameter is found, the compiler expects the parameter to be supplied by the request query string (.e.g `https://example.org/items?id=123`).
 Since WebSocket routes have no path parameters, all method parameters are expected to be supplied as query string parameters.

 REST API path parameters are always required and must occur in the method definition.
 However, query string parameters can be optional if their type is nullable or a default value is specified.
 The API Gateway instance will be configured to match the requirements of the method and the REST API endpoint definitions.
 For WebSockets, only the `$connect` route can use query string parameters during the initial connection attempt.
 Unfortunately, WebSocket routes cannot be configured to enforce the presence of query string parameters.
 Therefore, all query string parameters must be defined as optional.

 In the following example, the REST API endpoint declaration specifies a single `name` path parameter.
 Since this parameter is required for the request, it must also appear in the attached invocation method.
+The name of the attached method must either be `GetItems` or `GetItemsAsync`, following the C# naming convention for asynchronous methods.

 ```yaml
 Sources: